hoffmangroup/genomedata/doc/genomedata.rst

 This command is a user-friendly shortcut to the typical workflow.
-The underlying commands are still installed and may be used if more fine-grained control is required (for instance, parallel data loading).
+The underlying commands are still installed and may be used if more fine-grained control is required (for instance, parallel data loading or adding additional tracks later).
 The commands and required ordering are:

 1. :ref:`genomedata-load-seq`